phamgiaphuc/DownloadMultipleFiles/README.md

 #### Step 2:

-- Enable Lombok then press Apply and OK
+- Enable Lombok then press Apply and OK.

 #### Step 3:

-- Go to the pom.xml file and add this code like in the picture
+- Go to the pom.xml file and add this code like in the picture.

 `code:`